Free & Open Source • Terminal & GUI • v0.7

 All downloads are optimized and tagged.
 Just drag and drop to your MP3 player and enjoy your music anywhere.

 A beautiful ncurses-based TUI designed for keyboard-driven workflows.
+Linux & macOS.

-Search millions of tracks directly from your terminal
+Search millions of tracks directly from your terminal or GUI

 Save tracks in high-quality MP3 format